duaa1985/modal-dispersion-and-cross-talk-/README.md

 frequency response a fiber and modulation bandwidth, using files which are saved by 'lossless_dispersion.py'.

--To plot cross-talk in multiplexed signal in fiber without mode dependent loss
+- To plot cross-talk in multiplexed signal in fiber without mode dependent loss

 1. Run 'lossless_crosstalk.py', it will save the first order and higher order frequency response of the fiber as file for different